StepNeverStop/RLs/README.md

 For now, these algorithms are available:

 - Single-Agent training algorithms(Some algorithms that only support continuous space problems use Gumbel-softmax trick to implement discrete versions, i.e. DDPG):
-    - Q-Learning, Sarsa, Expected Sarsa
+    - Q-Learning, Sarsa, Expected Sarsa
     - :bug:Policy Gradient, PG
     - :bug:Actor Critic, AC
     - Advantage Actor Critic, A2C